IyaadDev/School-Tool-8-2/README.md

  - Go to releases
  - Select the latest release
  - Download the ZIP source code file
- - Open it in chrome / safari
+ - Open it in Chrome / Safari
  - Done!

  ## Releases